-Pablo Bartholomeow’s work is an interesting collage of photographs rarely seen which document life.
-One finds another nuance on our human situation in Dayanita’s fabulous work called’ The file room’.
-There is an ample scattering of works of interest even though the big star shiner is an illusion.
-Amongst works worth a mention are that by Hajra Waheed, Asim Waqif and Abir Karmarkar who has made an interesting sculptural work titled ‘Lighthouse’ made of found materials.
-Gigi Scaria’s photograph is an interesting evolution in his career and LN Tullur’s work draws you with its ritualistic character in the installation of flung mud on the walls going over a seated figure with flung hands from a rotating wheel.
-Every artist’s work is cleanly executed and all galleries look great in their outlook but there is nothing screaming out to you, to be noticed.
+Pablo Bartholomew’s work is an interesting collage of rarely seen photographs, which document life.
+One finds another nuance on our human situation in Dayanita Singh’s fabulous work, The File Room.
+There is an ample scattering of works of interest, even though the big star shiner is an illusion.
+Among works worth a mention are those by Hajra Waheed, Asim Waqif and Abir Karmarkar, who has made an interesting sculptural work from found materials, entitled Lighthouse.
+Gigi Scaria’s photograph[is it a video installation?] charting a parallel history of Gandhi and Mao through black and white images[OK?] is an interesting evolution in his career, and LN Tallur’s[OK?] work draws you in with its ritualistic character in the installation of flung mud on the walls going over a seated figure with flung hands from a rotating wheel.
+Every artist’s work is cleanly executed, and all galleries look great in their outlook, but there is nothing screaming out to be noticed.

-In a way, the bling factor has gone and one feels this reinvention of the professional art space.
+In a way, the bling factor has gone, and one feels this reinvention of the professional art space.
 The fair this time around was not looking for the big splash.
-There was no wooing of the ridiculously offset prices on art works, which have made many an international gallery wonder on how a young artist can quote a price range of that of a senior international artist worldwide.
+There was no wooing of the ridiculously out of line[OK?] prices on art works, which have made many an international gallery wonder how a young artist can quote a price similar to that of a senior international artist.
 The hype is gone.
-The maturity is setting in.
+Maturity is setting in.
 The reinvigoration of the art system in India is evident.

-While collectors shifted attention after the initial bubble in 2007- 09, artists have continued working and what one finds here is a little more settled.
+While collectors shifted attention after the initial bubble in 2007–09, artists have continued working, and what one finds here is a little more settled.
 The message is clear.
 Everything here is collectable and efficiently taken care of.
-Galleries like Maskara are a promising example, where a traditional painterly charcoal drawing vies for attention with a shockingly mesmerizing work by Shine Shivan of chicken heads in a box.
+Galleries such as Maskara are a promising example, where a traditional painterly charcoal drawing vies for attention with a shockingly mesmerising work of chicken heads in a box by Shine Shivan.
 There is a memory of a promise, a collective violence muted in a glass case as a museum piece.

-There is Meenakshi SenGupta’s work which one may take for granted as a traditional miniature but on closer look one finds the contemporary identity of the lift with its little red light on top making one revisit ones own ease at building and living in a black and white world.
-There is also Narendra Yadav’s hammer made of natural metal and wood with its head being the head of Gandhi hitting at the unnaturally structured, mechanical drive of the capitalist and exploitative corporeal world in the form of the cement block, which gives way and is chipped away.
-Nothing hits the nail on the head more than Reuben Bellinkx work, which is quite frankly one of the stronger works in the fair.
-This is a set of three videos in an installation, that has dogs barking at a chair almost as if someone is seated and then moving closer and ripping it apart identifying power as a threat where inevitable violence weighs at its edges taking away the rights and leading to its demise.
+There is Meenakshi Sengupta’s work, which one may take for granted as a traditional miniature until a closer look reveals the contemporary identity of a lift, with its little red light on top, making one revisit one’s own ease at building and living in a black and white world.
+There is also Narendra Yadav’s hammer made of natural metal and wood: its head is the head of Gandhi hitting at the unnaturally structured, mechanical drive of the capitalist and exploitative corporeal world in the form of a cement block, which gives way as it is chipped away at[OK?].
+Reuben Bellinkx’s work is one of the fair’s strongest.
+It comprises a set of three videos in an installation, which has dogs barking at a chair almost as if someone were seated in it and then moving closer and ripping it apart.
+Bellinkx is[OK?] identifying power as a threat, where inevitable violence weighs at its edges taking away the rights and leading to its demise[ do you mean the demise of power?].

-Nature claiming back what is reckless human greed and violence in the form of the metal plate on the deer’s foot can be seen in Jagannath Panda’s work at the fair harking back to the idea that everything matters and everything has an end.
+Nature claiming back what is reckless human greed and violence in the form of a metal plate on a deer’s foot[is it possible to be a bit more explanatory here?] can be seen in Jagannath Panda’s sculpture[?], harking back to the idea that everything matters and everything has an end.